naskya/naskya/README.md

-I'm mostly active on [my Gitea instance](https://code.naskya.net/naskya) and [Firefish GitLab](https://git.joinfirefish.org/naskya).
+I'm mostly active on [my Vervis instance](https://code.naskya.net/people/nKwVx) and [Firefish GitLab](https://git.joinfirefish.org/naskya).
 This GitHub account is only used when necessary.

 See also: https://sfconservancy.org/GiveUpGitHub/